nyaomaru/deno-sample/README.md

 # 🦕 deno_sample

-This project is deno sample project
+This project is deno with fresh sample project

 ## 🚀 Get started